 costly “working class” neighbourhoods.
 In this case,

-however, those who are doing well but aren’t wealthy and so
+however, those who are doing well but aren’t wealthy and may

-are unable to manage purchasing a place in a neighbourhood
+be unable to manage purchasing a place in the kind of

-which their parents were able to afford, are moving into
+neighbourhood their parents were able to afford, are moving

 low-income people further out, that is, if the upwardly